Compl3xlife/opus/README.md

 | Firefox | `extensions\firefox` (`about:debugging` → This Firefox → Load Temporary Add-on) |

 Keep Opus running.
 The extension talks only to `127.0.0.1`.

+Tray-quit and start again after Python PC changes so the running process picks them up.

 ### Voice commands